acapro/rails-vue-typescript-turbolinks/README.md

 # README

-This is and Example of how to use vue typescript and turbolinks combined in a rails app
+This is an example of how to use vue with typescript and turbolinks combined in a rails app